 It should be stated clearly in the legal text what the general rules and exceptions are, and it should be considered whether, instead of additional exceptions and special schemes, a comprehensive revision of the legislation should be made to make it generally simpler and clearer.
 However, exceptions should be preserved to the extent it is necessary to ensure that the civil rights of citizens are protected.

 - Have rules and concepts been worded in a clear, simple, unambiguous and consistent manner?

 - Is there a clear distinction between general rules and exceptions?

-- Is it clear which operators are targeted in the provisions?
+- Is it clear from the provisions which entities are targeted?

 - Is knowledge of implementation impacts such as case processing times incorporated in the preparation of the act?